Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

-Algorithm-wise, the current paper adopts the accelerated symmetric Sinkhorn iteration algorithm developed in \cite{wormell2021spectral} along with a convergence analysis.
-A similar heuristic was suggested earlier in \cite{marshall2019manifold}, and also studied for symmetry-preserving matrix scaling \cite{knight2014symmetry}.
-The Sinkhorn algorithm has become a popular tool in computational optimal transport (OT) to solve for entropy-regularized OT on a discrete system \cite{cuturi2013sinkhorn,peyre2017computational}.
+The Sinkhorn algorithm has become a popular tool in computational optimal transport (OT) to solve for entropy-regularized OT on a discrete system \cite{cuturi2013sinkhorn,peyre2019computational}.
 Recent developments include stochastic optimization \cite{genevay2016stochastic}, coordinate descent techniques \cite{altschuler2017near}, among others.
 New techniques of solving matrix scaling problems can potentially be applied to solve the (approximate) matrix scaling problem proposed in this paper.
-In particular, the approximation tolerance parameter in Algorithm \ref{algo:SK-early} allows a trade-off between accuracy and computational cost, and may furtherly improve the computational efficiency of bi-stochastic normalization on large graphs.